-K200D Camera Characteristics
+K20D Camera Characteristics

-- Features a 23.5×15.7 mm CCD with approximately 10.2 million effective pixels for high precision and a wide dynamic range. - Features Shake Reduction (SR), an image sensor shifting shake reduction system.
+- Features a 23.4×15.6 mm CMOS sensor with approximately 14.6 million effective pixels for high precision and a wide dynamic range. - Features Shake Reduction (SR), an image sensor shifting shake reduction system.
 This enables you to capture sharp pictures with minimal camera shake regardless of the lens type. - Features an AF sensor with 11 focusing points.
-The central 9 are wide cross area sensors. - Features a viewfinder similar to that of a conventional 35 mm camera, with a magnification of approximately 0.85 and field of view of approximately 96%, for easier manual focusing.
-Also features a superimpose function in which the AF points on the viewfinder illuminate red. - Features a large 2.7-inch monitor with approximately 230,000 dots, a wide viewing angle and brightness adjusting function for high-precision viewing performance. - Uses AA lithium batteries, rechargeable AA Ni-MH batteries or AA alkaline batteries. - A user-friendly design has been implemented in various parts of the camera.
-The large text, high-contrast monitor and easy-to-use menus make the camera easier to operate. - Dials, buttons, body joints, and retractable parts of the camera are splash and dust resistant. - The CCD features a special SP coating against dust deposit.
-The Dust Removal function also shakes the CCD for removing collected dust. - Supports the optional Battery Grip D-BG3 with the vertical shutter release button.
-If batteries are inserted in both the camera and grip, the battery set with more power is prioritized.
+The central 9 are wide cross area sensors. - Provides high-speed continuous shooting up to a maximum of approximately 21 frames per second. - Features a viewfinder similar to that of a conventional 35 mm camera, with a magnification of approximately 0.95 and field of view of approximately 95%, for easier manual focusing.
+Also features a superimpose function in which the AF points on the viewfinder illuminate red - Features a large 2.7-inch monitor with approximately 230,000 dots, a wide viewing angle and brightness and color adjusting function for highprecision viewing performance. - Features a live view function for shooting while viewing the subject in real-time on the monitor. - A user-friendly design has been implemented in various parts of the camera.
+The large text, high-contrast monitor and easy-to-use menus make the camera easier to operate. - Dials, buttons, body joints, and retractable parts of the camera are splash and dust resistant. - The CMOS sensor features a special SP coating against dust deposit.
+The Dust Removal function also shakes the CMOS for removing collected dust. - Supports the optional Battery Grip D-BG2 with vertical shutter release button.
+If a battery (D-LI50) is inserted in both the camera and grip, the battery with more power is prioritized.
 This enables you to get the best camera performance for an extended period.
-A menu item also allows you to prioritize a battery set and use its full power before switching to the other. - Features Custom Image which allows you to adjust settings while previewing the edited image, enabling a wider range of expression. - Records in the versatile JPEG format or the high quality and fully editable RAW format.
+A menu item also allows you to prioritize a battery and use its full power before switching to the other battery. - Features Custom Image with options such as Fine Sharpness and Filter Effect.
+These options allow you to make detailed settings, enabling a wider range of expression. - Records in the versatile JPEG format or the high quality and fully editable RAW format.
 You can also select JPEG+RAW and record in both formats.
-Pictures taken in RAW format can be easily processed internally by the camera. - Features Hyper-program and Hyper-manual modes that let you take pictures flexibly with the intended exposure.
-Also features Sensitivity Priority mode Sv that automatically adjusts aperture and shutter speed according to the set sensitivity.
+Pictures taken in RAW format can be easily processed internally by the camera.

+Features Hyper-program and Hyper-manual modes that let you take pictures with the intended exposure.
+Also features Sensitivity Priority mode Sv that automatically adjusts aperture and shutter speed according to the set sensitivity, and Shutter & Aperture Priority mode TAv that automatically adjusts sensitivity according to the set aperture and shutter speed.

-The captured area (view angle) will differ between the K200D and 35 mm SLR cameras even if the same lens is used because the format size for 35 mm film and CCD are different.
+The captured area (view angle) will differ between the K20D and 35 mm SLR cameras even if the same lens is used because the format size for 35 mm film and CMOS sensor are different.

-Sizes for 35 mm film and CCD
+Sizes for 35 mm film and CMOS sensor

-35 mm film : 36×24 mm K200D CCD : 23.5×15.7 mm
+35 mm film : 36×24 mm K20D CMOS sensor : 23.4×15.6 mm

-Angles of view being equal, the focal length of a lens used with a 35 mm camera must be approximately 1.5 times longer than that of K200D.
+Angles of view being equal, the focal length of a lens used with a 35 mm camera must be approximately 1.5 times longer than that of K20D.
 To obtain an angle of view framing the same area, divide the focal length of the 35 mm lens by 1.5.